 \subsection{Background}

-Dietrich Braess, a German mathematician, discovered that adding a new road to an existing road network, although increasing capacity, could actually exacerbate overall congestion.
-He argued that if each vehicle is making self-interested routing decisions, the shortest path would be frequently selected, which will lead to impedance on a shortcut and slow down overall traffic speed in the end \cite{steinberg1983prevalence,frank1981braess}.
+Dietrich Braess discovered that adding a new road to an existing road network, although increasing capacity, could exacerbate overall congestion.
+He argued that if each vehicle is making self-interested routing decisions, the shortest path would be frequently selected, leading to impedance on the shortcut \cite{steinberg1983prevalence,frank1981braess}.
 A classical approach to formulating this problem usually involves using road cost function related to the number of vehicles on each road to solve for the traffic equilibrium equations and demonstrate the BP \cite{nagurney2021braess}.

 To see how to solve the equilibrium for the BP, consider a classical static traffic assignment example.
-As shown in Fig. \ref{fig:bp}a, the four-edge diamond-shaped network, suppose there are six cars that whish to travel from point A to point B via routes \textit{ACB} or \textit{ADB}.
-The travel cost (usually means travel time) associated with each road segment is marked beside the edge, where $N$ is the number of vehicles in the same road segment.
-Intuitively, that means that if there are more vehicles in the same road, traffic tends to congest and travel time is consequently larger.
+As shown in Fig. \ref{fig:bp}a, the diamond-shaped network, suppose there are six cars that wish to travel from A to B via routes \textit{ACB} or \textit{ADB}.
+The travel cost (usually travel time) for each road segment is marked beside the edge, where $N$ is the number of vehicles on the same road segment.
+Intuitively, if there are more vehicles on the same road, traffic tends to congest and travel time is consequently larger.
 Since the cost function of each route is the same for routes \textit{ACB} and \textit{ADB} (if \textit{CD} is not connected), the demand is evenly distributed because using one route is just as good as using the other.
 The user equilibrium reaches when three cars use route ACB and the other three choose ADB with travel cost $C_{ACB} = 30+53 = 83 = C_{ADB}$.
 Now, suppose a new shortcut \textit{CD} connecting the two routes is constructed, as shown in Fig. \ref{fig:bp}b.
 The four-edge network is reformed to the five-edge one.
-Vehicles will shift to the shortcut until a new user equilibrium is reached when $C_{ACDB} = C_{ACB} = C_{ADB}$, when two vehicles are assigned to each route and the travel cost is 92 for each route, larger than the previous case without the shortcut.
+Vehicles will shift to the shortcut until a new user equilibrium is reached when $C_{ACDB} = C_{ACB} = C_{ADB}$, when two vehicles choose each route and the cost is 92 for all, larger than the previous case without the shortcut.
 From this example, we could see that adding a new road to the network could in fact increase the travel time for everybody, which is the Braess's Paradox.